How an inappropriate Queue Management affects your Business.

 • 74% would buy in a competitor’s store if they perceive the queue time to be quicker.

-• 70% would be less likely to return to store again if they had experienced long waits, researchers found.
+• 70% would be less likely to return to the store again if they had experienced long waits, researchers found.

-Being able to complete a purchase quickly has a significant effect on how customers view a retailer: 56% of consumers say fast payment and reduced queuing is critical to “positively influencing their perception of a retail brand”.
+Being able to complete a purchase quickly has a significant effect on how customers view a retailer: 56% of consumers say fast payment and reduced queueing is critical to “positively influencing their perception of a retail brand”.

 Poor customer queueing and lost revenue